 Aeroponics is a relatively new way of growing plants that is getting increasingly popular with many people because of the speed, cost, and novelty.
 Aeroponics only came about during the 1940s, and since then, many researchers have added to the theory and application of this method.
-It seems to me, one of the best ways to grow plants in a soil-free environment, with the exception of hydroponics.
+It seems to me, one of the best ways to grow plants in a soil-free environment, with the exception of hydroponics and aquaponics.
 If you have little space for a garden in the form of land, or if your soil isn’t particularly arable, why not try aeroponics?

 Compared to hydroponics, aeroponics offers even more control over the root system, because you don’t even need to immerse the roots in any liquid.
 This makes your aeroponic nursery “mobile.”
 Aeroponics uses a small internal microjet spray that sprays the roots with fine, high pressure mist containing nutrient rich solutions.
 Because the roots are exposed to more oxygen, the plant tends to grow faster.
 It is also easier to administer all sorts of nutrients to the plant, via the root system.

 In a typical aeroponic system, plants are usually suspended on top of a reservoir, within a tightly sealed container.
 A pump and sprinkler system creates vapors out of a nutrient rich solution, and sprays the result in the reservoir, engulfing the dangling plant roots.
 Plants are inserted into the platform top holes and supported with collars.
 Aeroponics is often confused with hydroponics, since the two methods are similar and interchangeable, but In aeroponics the roots have no contact with any media, whereas in hydroponics, they do.